ververica/flink-training-troubleshooting/README.md

 2. Improve the throughput of `TroubledStreamingJob` by making serialization more efficient.
 You can expect an improvement of a factor of 1.5 - 2.
 Hints for inefficient serializations can be found in the logs of the Flink job.

-3. Improve the throughput of `TroubledStreamingJob` further by identifying any inefficient user.
+3. Improve the throughput of `TroubledStreamingJob` further by identifying any inefficient user code.
 The backpressure monitor as well as a profiler like VisualVM can help you to identify suspicious operators.

 ----